Project documentation with Markdown.

 Easy to customize

 Get your project documentation looking just the way you want it by customizing the theme.

 $ python --version Python 2.7.2 $ pip --version pip 1.5.2

-On Windows it is recommended that you install Python and pip with Chocolatey.
+On Windows we recommend that you install Python and pip with Chocolatey.

 mkdocs package using pip:

 You should now have the

 mkdocs command installed on your system.
 Run